Handgun Caliber Comparison

 Reloadability Factor4

-I mentioned Elmer Keith above and his efforts that resulted in this cartridge.
-He had a hand in developing all of the “big three” magnums – the .357, .41 and .44.
-He is probably best known (or revered, by some) for his work that culminated in the .44 Magnum.
-As mentioned above, he was trying to develop a heavy .44 cartridge for hunting purposes.
-Along with Remington and Smith and Wesson, Elmer helped develop what we now call the .44 Magnum (technically, the .44 Remington Magnum as stated above).
+Elmer Keith, mentioned earlier for his contributions to this cartridge, played a pivotal role in developing what are known as the “big three” magnums: the .357, .41, and .44.
+He is widely recognized, and in some circles revered, for his pivotal work that led to the creation of the .44 Magnum.
+As previously discussed, his primary goal was to develop a robust .44 caliber cartridge suitable for hunting purposes.
+Alongside Remington and Smith & Wesson, Elmer was instrumental in the development of what we now refer to as the .44 Magnum (technically designated as the .44 Remington Magnum).
 The first revolver chambered to fire the .44 Magnum cartridge was the S&W Model 29 with the prototype seeing the light of day in December, 1955.
 It was publicly introduced in January of 1956 at a MSRP of $140.
 Bill Ruger got into the act later that year, bringing out the .44 Blackhawk (soon to be the Super Blackhawk) that summer. .44 Magnum guns are somewhat specialized, popular with handgun hunters.
 Another bonus for hunters was (and is) the availability of handy carbines chambered in .44 Magnum, either lever actions or semiautos.
 (Ruger had made a semiauto carbine for the .44 that is out of production but which you still might be able to find on the used market).
 Having two guns that shoot the same cartridge is a plus, as many in the 19th century American West found out with the .44-40 cartridge.

 Enter Dirty Harry